ignaszak/php-router/README.md

 composer require ignaszak/router
 ```
 ## Configuration
 The easiest way is to configure mod_rewrite via .htaccess file in site base directory.
-.htaccess file example:
+Example:

 ```
 RewriteEngine On